carpentries/carpentries.org/content/host/pricing.md

 ## Collaborative Lesson Development Pricing

+Collaborative Lesson Development Training gives your community members the skills they need to design and implement effective, accessible curriculum together.
+Our two-part, 24-hour training teaches best practices in curriculum design and collaborative development of an open source lesson website.

 {{< table >}}
 |                    | Base fee (2 people) | Each additional person |
 |--------------------|---------------------|------------------------|